agiledigital/toolform/README.md

 Usage: toolform generate --in-file <file> --out-file <file> --generate-docker-compose

-generates config files for container orchestration.
+generates config files for a target backend.

 Options and flags:
     --help
         Display this help text.
     --in-file <file>, -i <file>
-        the path to the project config file
+        the path to the input project file
-    --out-file <file>, -o <file>
+    --out-path <path>, -o <path>
-        the path to output the generated file(s) --generate-docker-compose, -d
+        the path to output the generated file/s.
+This can be a file or directory depending on which output backend used.
+    --generate-docker-compose, -d
-        generate a Docker Compose v3 file as output (default)
+        use the Docker Compose v3 backend (default)

 ```